alexandersuglio/Completed-Data-Structures/README.md

 # Completed-Data-Structures
-Since January 2023, I've been on a dedicated journey to learn and master the core data structures essential in computer science and software development.
+Since the beginning of 2023, I've embarked on a journey to learn and master the fundamental data structures crucial to computer science and software development.

-So far
+**So far I've mastered the design and implementations of**
 * Singly LinkedList
 * Doubly LinkedList
 * Stack (via LinkedList implementation)